01 Jun When your network stops working, your people stop working

 The benefits in terms of productivity and cost-saving have already been discussed at length, here and elsewhere.
 But there are challenges to consider too.
 Connecting devices or entire workspaces to the internet leaves them exposed to the negative consequences of network failure and cyberattacks.
 IT leaders who want to avoid these things need to invest in their network, as it’s only going to become more central to your business and your growth.

 It is exactly these sorts of issues which were identified when Ricoh undertook an IT audit on behalf of the Trafford Housing Trust.
 The audit identified issues relating to business sustainability, information security, operational efficiency and governance.
-By establishing a Microsoft cloud-based technology platform Ricoh IT Services created a network environment that could enable the addition of innovative digital services to improve governance, increase efficiency, facilitate mobility and improve the customer experience.
+By establishing a Microsoft cloud-based technology platform, Ricoh created a network environment that could enable the addition of innovative digital services to improve governance, increase efficiency, facilitate mobility and improve the customer experience.